Antimatter543/old-site/_posts/2021-05-26-takedown-of-taboo.md

 layout: post
 title: "Quick takedown of 'Taboo' and 'Rude Manners'"
 date: 2021-05-26
-reviewed: 2021-05-27
+reviewed: 2021-05-28

 published: true
 tags: non-professional
 excerpt: 'Takedown of dumb ideas that make no sense.
-Derails from some fun safe ideas into much more important concepts.'
+Derails from some fun safe ideas into much more important concepts.
+Kinda ruthless.'
 comments: true
 ---
 Warning: This post contains swears and is highly sharp.
 You'll see what I mean.
 This is a combination of logic and sharp emotion that derides you with even more logic.
 If you aren't ready to see how I talk when I get genuinely worked up over something, don't go past 'Elbows on Table'.
 Good luck.